Installed the B&M transmission cooler today along with changing the transmission fluid and filter.

 There is no in and out differentiation on the B&M so now that the cooler is mounted and the hose is hanging down just route the line to the metal line and the radiator cooler inlet, cut line line, install with hose clamps.
 In this picture you can see the metal stock line connected to the hose running up to the B&M and then the return hose running from the B&M looping around to the radiator cooler.
 Once you are under there looking at it you will be able to see how to route the lines so that they do not interfere with anything (there is PLENTY of room).

-Fill up the trans.
+Fill up the transmission.
 There is a 10MM bolt holding the transmission dipstick in place, remove the bolt and the dipstick comes out like normal.

 Remember how much fluid came out and add the same amount.
 It will be a bit low because of the additional cooler lines and cooler volume about a cup for me.
 No need to worry about that right now.